rets-ci/wp-rets-client/readme.md

 Changelog:
 -----------

+@update 3.5.1.0
+ - Added "no results found" text when using search results page with supermap and there are no results.

 @update 3.5.0.0
  - Fixed bug with search results rendering on using [supermap] shortcode instead of [property_overview] on Default Search page.